AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/local-development-environment/dispatcher-tools.md

 ---
 title: Configurar ferramentas do Dispatcher para desenvolvimento em AEM as a Cloud Service
-description: As ferramentas do Dispatcher do SDK do AEM facilitam o desenvolvimento local de projetos do Adobe Experience Manager (AEM), facilitando a instalação, a execução e a solução de problemas do Dispatcher localmente.
+description: As Ferramentas do Dispatcher do AEM SDK facilitam o desenvolvimento local de projetos do Adobe Experience Manager (AEM), facilitando a instalação, a execução e a solução de problemas do Dispatcher localmente.
-version: Cloud Service
+version: Experience Manager as a Cloud Service
 topic: Development
 feature: Dispatcher, Developer Tools
 role: Developer